sahilsao/covtest-bysahil/README.md

 # Centralized Management System Django

-This is a centralized file and document management system built with Django developed for my company, Lembaga Air Perak as a side project.
+This is a centralized file and document management system built with Django developed for my company

 **DISCLAIMERS : NO REAL DATA OR FILE NAME ARE BEING USED, EVERTYHING IS RANDOMLY GENERATED** Live version is [here](https://faizalazman.pythonanywhere.com/)